kaif21-cmd/JS_/DAY11.JS/DAY11.md

 console.log(shape.perimeter())// so it will so Nan //due pi oyherwise it show reference error console.log(shape.diameter())//20

-// question 4 what will be the output
+#question 4 what will be the output
 // + unary operator turns true to 1 and false to zero
 // falsy value in js
 // 0